Innovative Medicines and Outcomes Research

 David R. White, M.D.

-The successful applicant will join and benefit greatly from collaboration and interactions with outstanding clinicians and clinician researchers within the MUSC ENT family.
-Interested candidates who are hard-working, passionate, empathetic, high-achieving, and kind are encouraged to apply.
-Send a cover letter, CV, and names of three references to:
+The successful applicant will join and benefit greatly from collaboration and interactions with outstanding clinicians and clinician-researchers within the MUSC ENT family.
+Interested candidates who are hard-working, passionate, empathetic, high-achieving, and kind are encouraged to apply by sending a cover letter, CV, and names of three references to:

 Shaun A. Nguyen, M.D., FAPCR